EBC 1 (1789-1932) – complete

 EBD 6 (1949-1952) – launching second half of 2020

 Completion status as of 8 May 2020

 ProQuest Executive Branch Documents contains documents produced by Federal government departments, agencies, and commissions, spanning the years from our nation's founding through the mid-20th century.
 These documents touch upon all aspects of U.S. social, political, and economic life, as well as major events in U.S. history, and provide points of comparison between the U.S, and selected foreign countries.

 The following modules are available for this product: part 1, covering 1789-1932; part 2, covering 1933-1939; part 3, covering 1940-42; part 4, covering 1943-45; part 5, covering 1946-48; and coming in the second half of 2020, part 6, covering 1949-52.

 For research involving early Federal documents, the Checklist of Public Documents, 1789-1909 has been known as an indispensable and authoritative resource.
 Popularly known as the 1909 Checklist, it was the only systematic effort to provide a complete listing of all documents published by the U.S. Government in its first 120 years.
 Despite the importance of the documents listed in the Checklist, the contents have been inaccessible to most researchers due to the lack of a subject index.
 In is also rare to find a complete collection of the Checklist documents at any single institution.
 In addition, we have expanded this effort to include documents from 1910-1932.

-The search box for the Executive Branch Documents is included in the ProQuest Congressional interface (see arrow at the bottom of the list) so that the legislative and executive branch publications may be searched together, or separately.
+The search box for the Executive Branch Documents is included in the ProQuest Legislative & Executive Publications interface (sometimes called ProQuest Congressional) so that the legislative and executive branch publications may be searched together, or separately.